 Have you ever wondered what makes Italy such a unique country?
 Here are a few fun facts about Italy you may not know.
 Starting from its nickname, Bel Paese, meaning “beautiful country”.

-1. Italy is the country with the most UNESCO World Heritage Sites in the world.
+The country with the most UNESCO World Heritage Sites in the world.

 With 55 sites inscribed, Italy is the country with the most UNESCO World Heritage sites in the world.
 Since I’m Italian – although I consider myself a citizen of the world – I may be partial.
 Still, I honestly believe that Italy is a blessed country.
 Life is not easy nowadays, but Italy’s historical heritage is genuinely unique.

-I confess that although Italy is my native country, I haven’t visited all Italy UNESCO World Heritage sites yet.
+I confess that although Italy is my native country, I haven’t visited all of Italy’s UNESCO World Heritage sites yet.
 However, I had the privilege to discover a few of them, and the others are on my Italy bucket list.
 Every place is unique in its own way, but if you wonder which ones are my favorite so far, here are some clues:

 - The breathtaking Ravenna mosaics